 How Reassurance Helps

-Let’s be honest here, when your partner is trying to get close to you sexually and you tell them that you are tired, not interested in the moment, or not in the mood, your partner may be able hear you and accept what you just said because they care about you, but at the same time it still hurts a little bit.
+Let’s be honest here, when your partner is trying to get close to you sexually and you tell them that you are tired, not interested in the moment, or not in the mood, your partner may be able hear you and accept what you just said because they care about you, but at the same time it still hurts them a little bit.

 What Does Reassurance Look Like?